 The University of Tulsa College of Law is a leader in energy, environmental, and natural resources legal education through the SERL program.
 Students participate in a rigorous curriculum focusing on current international, national, state, and local issues taught by leading scholars in energy, environmental, and resources law and policy.

-- Juris Doctor, SERL Certificate (JD)
+- Juris Doctor, SERL Concentration (JD)

 - Juris Doctor and Master of Laws in Energy and Natural Resources Law (JD/LLM combined degree)

 - Master of Laws in Energy & Natural Resources Law for Foreign Lawyers (LLM)

 - Master of Jurisprudence in Energy Law (MJEL)

 The Sustainable Energy and Resources Law (SERL) program at TU Law offers an intensive curriculum focusing on energy, environmental, and natural resource law and policy.
 Legal and policy choices have far-reaching public health and economic consequences in today’s world.
 While each area has independent significance and importance, SERL’s primary focus is the nexus between energy and natural resources on one hand and the environment on the other.
 Accordingly, SERL is especially concerned with promoting laws and policies that encourage energy reliability, sustainable supplies of natural resources, and a healthy environment.

 - An advanced curriculum in energy, environmental, and resources law

 - ABA Section on Environment, Energy and Resources Year in Review